 Download this free green paper to discover the benefits of BCM and how the international standard for business continuity management and ISO 22301 can help your implementation project.

 - Designing and implementing a business continuity plan (BCP);

 - Putting a continual improvement process in place.

 Find out how to write a BCM policy for your organisation >>

 Business continuity planning (BCP)

-DRP (Disaster recovery planning) usually takes place within the BCP framework.
-Disaster recovery plans are often relatively technical and focus on the recovery of specific operations, functions, sites, services, or applications.
-A single business continuity plan might contain or refer to a number of disaster recovery plans.
-Best practice for disaster recovery is set out in ISO/IEC 22301.
+Disaster recovery plans are often relatively technical and focus on the recovery of specific operations, functions, sites, services or applications.
+The BCP might contain or refer to a number of disaster recovery plans.